FBI had information Steele case was part of 'Russian disinformation campaign', declassified footnotes show

+This statement directly contradicts the summary from Horowitz’s IG report, which stated that Steele’s main sub-source “used its network of sub-sources to collect information which was then passed on to Steele”.

+In a letter to Barr in January requesting the complete declassification of four footnotes in the Horowitz report, Grassley and Johnson wrote: “We are concerned that certain sections of the public version of the [IG] are misleading because they are contradicted by relevant and probative classified information redacted in four footnotes of the classified report. “

-The partial declassification was immediately underscored by Trump’s allies and Republicans, who long urged the administration to publish more details on the failed FBI investigation, even as U.S. lawyer John Durham is continuing a criminal investigation into the conduct of American intelligence agencies.
+Friday’s partial declassification, which suggested that Steele’s sources were part of an effort by Russian interference, was immediately underscored by Trump’s allies and Republicans, who long urged the administration to publish more details on the defective investigation by the FBI, even while the American lawyer John Durham pursues a criminal investigation into the conduct of American intelligence agencies.

+FBI legal counsel later described the warrant to monitor Page as “essentially a single FISA source” entirely dependent on the file, which also made many other unsubstantiated allegations by Russian hackers at a non-existent consulate in Miami, the alleged journeys from Cohen to Prague and the lurides. blackmail tapes.

-At the same time, the decision was not fully consistent with previous requests made to the DOJ by the Senses.
-Chuck Grassley, R-Iowa, and Ron Johnson, R-Wis., Who had sent a letter to Barr request the full declassification of the four footnotes to the IG report in January.
+At the same time, the partial declassification of Friday’s footnotes was not fully consistent with previous requests to DOJ from Grassley and Johnson, including letter to Barr requested full declassification of the four footnotes to the IG report in January.

+Grassley and Johnson wanted the DOJ to declassify footnotes 302, 334, 342 and 350; all were only partially redacted and 342 remain fully redacted.

 “The” central and essential “evidence used to justify invasive surveillance of an American citizen in the FBI investigation into Russian interference was, in itself, an example of Russian interference, according to footnotes formerly secrets declassified at the request of two US senators, “Grassley’s office told Fox News on Friday.